 In October 2019, we completed the construction of our Calgary facility, increasing our operating footprint at this location by approximately 23,000 square feet.
-Also in October 2019, we secured a lease for a new facility in the GTA to commence on July 1, 2020, comprising approximately 220,000 square feet to service the needs of a new client, which includes 100,000 square feet of excess capacity to accommodate our future growth.
+Also in October 2019, we secured a lease for a new facility in the greater Toronto area ("GTA") to commence on July 1, 2020, comprising approximately 220,000 square feet to service the needs of a new client, which includes 100,000 square feet of excess capacity to accommodate our future growth.